mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Animal Hits Speed Klian Sea Sifter 6 2m Skills Recon 1, Stealth 0, Survival 1 Attacks Claws (D3) Traits Amphibious, Armor (+4), Camouflage, Small (-2) Behaviour Carnivore, Grazer

 Nibbon A small cute creature commonly found in pine forests inside the trunks of trees, they make popular pets and companions due to their friendly and loyal demeanour.
 Nibbons resemble small green fennec foxes with antennae similar to moths, as well as surprisingly strong and colourful wings to warn off predators.
 They used to be a delicacy on their homeworld but can only be cooked by extremely talented chefs who know where their deadly poison glands are located.
-Their favourite foods are small insects and fruit.
+Their favorite foods are small insects and fruit.

 Animal Hits Speed Nibbon 3 10m Skills Athletics (dexterity) 3, Recon 3, Stealth 2, Survival 2 Attacks Claws (D3) Traits Heightened Senses, Poison
 (difficult/2D/1D hours), Flyer (slow) Behaviour Omnivore, Hunter

 Ruuta The ruuta is a small ball covered in mottled down.
 There are no apparent eyes or other features apart from webbed spines protruding from each side of its sphere, like wings, which flap at incredible speed and make a deep buzzing noise.
 It spends the majority of its life in the upper clouds of its homeworld feeding on chemicals by absorption through its wing membranes and only returns to the surface to lay eggs.
-The males of this species are approximately four centimetres in diameter and tend to be vibrantly coloured in order to attract mates while the females are around eight centimetres in diameter and tend to be mostly black, white and varying shades of grey.
+The males of this species are approximately four centimeters in diameter and tend to be vibrantly coloured in order to attract mates while the females are around eight centimeters in diameter and tend to be mostly black, white and varying shades of grey.

 Animal Hits Speed Ruuta 1 0m Skills Athletics (dexterity) 2, Recon 3, Survival 0 Attacks None Traits Fast Metabolism (+3), Flyer (slow), Heightened Senses, IR/UV Vision, Small (-4) Behaviour Scavenger, Filter